DiseaseTranscriptomicsLab/markeR/README.md

 to quantify and evaluate the extent to which a given gene signature marks a specific phenotype.
-The package implements various scoring, enrichment and classification approaches, along with tools to compute performance metrics and visualize results, making it a valuable resource for transcriptomics research (bulk RNA-seq).
+The package implements various scoring, enrichment and classification approaches, along with tools to compute performance metrics and visualize results.

 ## Table of Contents